RealityETH/reality-eth-monorepo/packages/dapp/docs/arbitrators.rst

 * ``function getDisputeFee(bytes32 question_id) constant returns (uint256)``
 * ``function requestArbitration(bytes32 question_id)``

-When ``requestArbitration()`` is called with a sufficient fee, they should call the following against the Realitio contract:
+When ``requestArbitration()`` is called with a sufficient fee, they should call the following against the Reality.eth contract:

 * ``notifyOfArbitrationRequest(bytes32 question_id, address requester)``